Jose Roy: Other

 Roy had the distinction of being the only legislator in both houses to serve continuously for 25 years.
 He never lost an election.
 Roy was the only member of Congress who was chosen as one of the Ten Best Congressmen each year from 1948 to 1961 by civic organizations, members of the press and national periodicals.
 An experienced speaker and debater who had a knack for explaining the intricacies of economics, banking and finance in terms understandable to the masses, he was quite popular with the Filipino people.
 In his time, Roy was a frequent delegate to international conferences.
 He represented the country as a delegate to the United Nations in 1950, 1952, 1968 and 1969.
 In 1952, he was a delegate to the International Monetary Fund and World Bank Conference in Mexico City, and in Washington DC in 1954 and 1956.
+He was the guest speaker in the Far East Conference and the Far East-American Council of Commerce and Industry in New York City in 1952.
 He was also delegate of the Philippine Economic Mission for the revision of the Phil-US Trade Act in Washington DC in 1954.
+Roy was designated a member of the 5-man Presidential Committee which drafted the final revision of the Bell Act.
 In 1958, by invitation of Her Majesty's Government, Roy was an official guest of the British Government for a goodwill tour of the United Kingdom.
-In 1960 Roy made an economic survey of Scandinavian countries and of Western Europe.
+In 1960, Roy made an economic survey of Scandinavian countries and of Western Europe.
 In 1962 he was a member of the Philippine delegate to the Inter-Parliamentary Congress Conference in Brazilia, Brazil.
 Member of the Joint Phil-US Veterans Commission to Washington DC.
 Roy headed the 1969 Philippine delegation to the Inaugural Conference of the Asian Coconut Community in Ceylon and delegate to the 1970 Pacific Asia Conference of Ministers in Jakarta and the SEATO Ministers conference in Manila.

 Roy was a lifetime member of the Philippine Historical Society, Knight Commander of the Knights of Rizal, president of the Philippine Philatelic Association as well as a lifetime member of several veterans' organizations.
 He was the chairman of the 5th General Conference of the World Anti-Communist League and a member of the Asian People Anti-Communist League.
 Roy also served as chairman of the board of trustees of the Angeles University Foundation, a university in Angeles, Pampanga.

 Outside of public service, Roy remained a stalwart of the Philippine Bar.
 He was one of the moving spirits of the Integrated Bar of the Philippines and was elected president of the Philippine Lawyers Association in 1968 while managing Jose J. Roy and Associates Law Offices.

 Personal life

 Jose de Jesus Roy Sr. was married to Consolacion Ruiz Domingo (Dec.
-26, 1910-Aug.
+26, 1910 - Aug.
 5, 1992) and had three children, Jose Domingo Roy Jr., Vilma Domingo Roy-Duavit and Ronald Domingo Roy.

 Death

 Jose Roy died on March 14, 1986.
+He is buried beside wife Consolacion Ruiz Domingo at Loyola Memorial Park.